-Fish taken from lakes opened to liberalized fishing usually are lethargic and located near the bottom of the ice or near springs.
-Anglers should use caution and check ice conditions before beginning to fish on opened lakes.
-These lakes may be restocked with fish next spring after ice-out.
+Licensed anglers should use caution and check lake or ice conditions before beginning to fish on opened lakes.
+These lakes may be restocked with fish when rehabilitation projects are complete.

 |Area Office||ID No.||Lake||County||Legal Description||Information||Opens||Closes|

 |No lakes currently opened|